Khel Now logo

 Dean Elgar.
 (Image Source: CSA)

 South African opener Dean Elgar, who represented the country 86 Tests and 8 ODIs, announced his retirement from international cricket before the test series against India in December-January 2023-24.
-Elgar played his final match of his career against India in the New Year’s test against India at Newlands, Cape Town.
+Elgar played the final match of his career against India in the New Year’s test against India at Newlands, Cape Town.

 Dean Elgar was the first international cricketer to retire from the game in the year 2024.
 Elgar scored 5347 runs at an average of 37.92 with 14 centuries and 23 half-centuries in his test career of 86 matches.
 Elgar also captained South Africa in 18 test matches, where South Africa won 9 and lost 8.